FirstStreet/fsf_api_access_python/README.md

     ![Screenshot](doc/images/6.1.1.png)

-2. Open a new console, navigate to the project, and re-run the setup script to re-install the project:
+2. Open a new `powershell console` / `bash terminal`, navigate to the project, and re-run the setup script to re-install the project:

     ```shell script
     cd /path/to/project